ProdHallow/Discord-Node-Patcher/README.md

 - **Auto-Relaunch** — Automatically restart Discord after patching (enabled by default)
 - **Patch All** — Fix every client with one click
 - **Backup/Restore** — Automatic backups before patching
+- **Debug mode** — Debug button reveals a panel with per-patch checkboxes (patch names only) and a "Copy Offsets" block for use with the offset finder.

 ### Command Line